OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 The following best practices should be considered, when implementing JWT:

 * The latest version available of the JWT libraries in use should be implemented, to avoid known vulnerabilities.
+* Make sure that tokens with a different signature type are guaranteed to be rejected.
 * Store the JWT on the mobile phone using a secure mechanism, like KeyChain on iOS or KeyStore on Android.
 * The private signing key or secret key for HMAC should only be available on server side.
 * If replay attacks are a risk for the app, `jti` (JWT ID) claim should be implemented.